-- Participating sites must be located within the United States - All landowners in the project area must meet the methodology definition of NIPF and demonstrate clear land title and ownership or control of timber and/or carbon rights prior to their site-specific start date - The Project Proponent must be a landowner or an independent party with contractual agreement to enroll and implement a carbon project for each site - The project geographic boundary must encompass one or more discrete sites, each between 40 5,000 forested acres - Sites must be eligible for legal harvest at the time of their start date and must defer harvesting over any crediting period - The Project Proponent must demonstrate that the project area, in aggregate, meets the methodology definition of forest - Use of non-native species is prohibited where adequately stocked native stands were converted for forestry or other land uses - Draining or flooding of wetlands is prohibited
+- Participating sites must be located within the United States. - Each landowner must meet the methodology definition of NIPF and demonstrate clear land title and ownership or control of timber and/or carbon rights prior to their site-specific implementation date. - The Project Proponent must be a landowner or an independent party with contractual agreement to enroll and implement a carbon project for each site. - The project geographic boundary must encompass one or more discrete sites, each between 40 5,000 forested acres. - Each site must be eligible for legal harvest at the time of its implementation date and must defer harvesting over the applicable crediting period. - The Project Proponent must demonstrate that the project area, in aggregate, meets the methodology definition of forest. - Non-native species may be permitted where considered "naturalized" and where their inclusion does not negatively affect the local ecosystem (in terms of input use, including water, fertilizer or persticides).
+Inclusion of non-native species is specifically prohibited where adequately stocked native stands were converted for forestry or other land uses. - Manipulation of water tables or filling of wetlands is prohibited.